-Kristin E. Clemons, MD, is a board-certified physician with Orlando Health Neuroscience and Rehabilitation Institute – Rehabilitation Medical Group.
+Kristin E. Clemons, MD, is a board-certified physician with Orlando Health Neuroscience Institute – Rehabilitation Medical Group.
 She also supports the pediatric neurosurgery team at Orlando Health Arnold Palmer Hospital for Children, which is part of the Leon Pediatric Neuroscience Center of Excellence.
 Dr. Clemons specializes in physical medicine and rehabilitation, known as physiatry, and cares for patients with congenital neurological disorders or developmental disorders.

 What to Expect